th2-net/th2-docs/content/common/modules/conn.md

 ### Templates

-**th2-conn** repositories with the "template" in their name allow you to add custom logic into a component.
+**conn** repositories with the `template` in their name allow you to add custom logic into a component.

 |Repository|Protocol(s)|Custom Logic|
 |----------|-----------|------------|